Post

 }

-Cache invalidation occurs when the method’s source changes.
-Roslyn’s SyntaxTree version acts as a cache key.
+The cache entry is dropped when the method’s source changes, using Roslyn’s SyntaxTree version as the key.

-For very large methods (>500 lines), analysis time becomes noticeable.
-SharpFocus applies limits:
+For very large methods (over 500 lines), the analysis time starts to show, so SharpFocus caps it:

 • Maximum CFG size: 1000 blocks